2AW Tag Team Championship

 The 2AW Tag Team Championship is a professional wrestling tag team championship created and promoted by the Japanese promotion Active Advance Pro Wrestling.
 There have been a total of seventeen reigns shared between fifteen different teams consisting of twenty distinctive champions.
 The current title holders are Makoto Oishi and Shiori Asahi who are in their first reign as a team.

 Title history

-There have been a total of nineteen reigns shared between sixteen different teams consisting of twenty distinctive champions.
+There have been a total of twenty reigns shared between seventeen different teams consisting of twenty-one distinctive champions.
 The first champions were Ayato Yoshida and Tank Nagai.
 Yoshida, Kengo Mashimo and Tatsuya Hanami hold the record for the most individual reigns with three each, while Kengo Mashimo and Tatsuya Hanami hold the record for the most reigns as a team with two.
-The current champions are MJ2 (Kengo Mashimo and Kyu Mogami) who defeated Koen (Takuro Niki and Tatsuya Hanami) to win the titles at 2AW Grand Slam In 2AW Square in Chiba, Japan on July 21, 2025.
+The current champions are Ayumu Honda and Kengo who defeated The Red Line (Tatsuya Hanami and Yuya Aoki) to win the titles at 2AW Beer Garden in Chiba, Japan on June 21, 2026.